ofmla/optim_python_fwi/README.md

 ### Run the container

-To run the App from the docker image
+To run all the experiments used in the paper from the docker image use

 ```shell
 docker run --rm -ti myapp make -f mymakefile
 ```
+This execute the `make` command with the specified Makefile (mymakefile), which invoke python scripts for `forward` modeling and `fwi`.
+When `make -f mymakefile` is run, `forward` will be executed first, followed by `fwi`.
+You also can run `fwi` with each one of the frameworks individually, i.e., `docker run --rm -ti myapp make -f mymakefile scipy`, will be execute `fwi` using `scipy`, `forward` will be executed first if it has not been executed yet

-This should outputs:
+The command above should outputs:

 ```shell
 python3 generate_shot_data.py marmousi2